TanjaCrijns/advent-of-code-2021/puzzles/day6/README.md

 <details>
   <summary>Comments about solution</summary>
-  Started off with a slow solution, got some inspiration from a puzzle from last year and reimplemented it with a count dictionary.
-There is no defaultdict in julia so I want to rewrite it still with that.
+  Started off with a slow solution, got some inspiration from a puzzle from last year and reimplemented it with a count dictionary. <strike>There is no defaultdict in julia so I want to rewrite it still with that.</strike> No need for default dictionary, I initialized it with zeros and that worked like a charm.
   <br/>
 </details>